CONTACT EXPLORATION – STONEY CREEK & HILLSBOROUGH

 PETROWORTH – ROSEVALE

-Petroworth has four gas wells in the Rosevale Area (not far from Berryton) and two in Dawson (one shut-in).
+Petroworth drilled four gas wells in the Rosevale Area (not far from Berryton) and two in Dawson (one shut-in).
 Their website is currently off line, so it is uncertain if the four are producing gas at this time.
 The company stock is only a few cents on the stock exchange.
 Petroworth Resources lost its Alberta-based farm-in partner for an exploratory well near Lake Ainslie in Cape Breton after the company was spooked by an anti-fracking protest that blockaded the Canso Causeway in September.
 The gathering was part of Global Frackdown – a worldwide day of action and solidarity, intended to ’send a message to elected officials that people want a future fueled by clean, renewable energy, not dirty, polluting fossil fuels.

 Our government and the industry would have us believe that this can be done safely with the appropriate rules in place, but other independent geologists and professionals in the field tell us we have valid cause for concerns.
 So, do we believe those who have something to gain, or those who have nothing to gain?